kaue/adobeanalytics/README.md

     [sudo] npm install adobe-analytics

 ## Initialization and Authentication
-nomniture requires you supply the `username`, `sharedSecret` and `environment` which you can access within the Company > Web Services section of the Admin Console.
+adobe-analytics requires you supply the `username`, `sharedSecret` and `environment` which you can access within the Company > Web Services section of the Admin Console.
 The environment you'll use to connect to Omniture's API depends on which data center they're using to store your traffic data and will be one of:

 * San Jose (https://api.omniture.com/admin/1.2/rest/)
 * Dallas (https://api2.omniture.com/admin/1.2/rest/)